Plays—Frontispiece

 A heterogeneous group of people is seen standing against a mostly black background depicting, in a stylized manner, the bank of a lake dotted with trees.

 The figures have been identified as, from left to right: Beardsley’s sister Mabel (an actress), Henry Harland (editor of the Yellow Book), Oscar Wilde, Sir Augustus Harris (a theater manager), Richard Le Gallienne (an author), and Adeline Genée (a dancer).
-With the exceptions of Oscar Wilde and Sir Augustus Harris, it doesn’t seem that these identities have been established beyond any doubt.
+With the exceptions of Oscar Wilde and Sir Augustus Harris, it doesn’t appear that these identities have been established beyond any doubt.

 On the occasion of the publication of Plays, the Daily Chronicle printed a review criticizing Beardsley’s frontispiece for portraying Two well-known faces of the day.
-Beardsley replied with the following letter, which was published in the next issue:

 An Error of Taste